AMID Logo E-BAY Logo

 The Ocean Freight Bill of Lading is the final document received from a freight forwarder.
 Consider the Bill of Lading a title for your international shipment.
 The Bill of Lading transfers ownership of the shipped goods to the consignee.
 Find more about the Bill of Lading at this link.

 Amendments in bills of lading: After a bill of lading has been issued, amendments in the bill of lading may not always be possible.
 We strongly recommend paying extreme attention to the information entered when booking a shipment.
 There should be several opportunities to verify the data while processing a load at the origin.
 As soon as a bill of lading is issued, and amendments are still possible, the amendments may be subject to an amendment fee.
-Such a fee varies from $70 to $200+.
+Such a fee varies from $70 to $200 or more.

-As a U.S. OTI – Ocean Transportation Intermediary, a U.S. Freight Forwarder, we work on a flat service fee added to freight cost from direct and indirect sea freight carriers with whom we work and have accounts, contracts, and/or shipping agreements.
+As a U.S. OTI – Ocean Transportation Intermediary, a U.S. Freight Forwarder, we work on a flat service fee added to freight cost from direct and indirect sea carriers with whom we work and have accounts, contracts, and/or international shipping agreements.
 We DO NOT mark up carriers' freight.
 Our database contains these rates, which are constantly updated.
 However, due to the vast amount of data, GRI, continuous changes in BAF, CAF, etc., actual rates from carriers may slightly differ from those published online.

 TRANSIT TIME IN OCEAN FREIGHT